gardener/cert-management/README.md

-      --default-issuer-domain-ranges string                default for all controller "default-issuer-domain-ranges" options --disable-namespace-restriction                      disable access restriction for namespace local access only --dns string                                         cluster for writing challenge DNS entries --dns-namespace string                               default for all controller "dns-namespace" options --dns-owner-id string                                default for all controller "dns-owner-id" options --dns.disable-deploy-crds                            disable deployment of required crds for cluster dns
+      --default-issuer-domain-ranges string                default for all controller "default-issuer-domain-ranges" options --disable-namespace-restriction                      disable access restriction for namespace local access only --dns string                                         cluster for writing challenge DNS entries --dns-class string                                   default for all controller "dns-class" options --dns-namespace string                               default for all controller "dns-namespace" options --dns-owner-id string                                default for all controller "dns-owner-id" options --dns.disable-deploy-crds                            disable deployment of required crds for cluster dns